aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 After call to initRule, a transition is added to the recognizer with the trigger

-Now, let s have a look to the Automaton buildAutomaton operation.
+Now, let's have a look to the Automaton buildAutomaton operation.

 The first step is to creat an initial state of type Tstate.
 The second step is to create other states transition and by calling in a kind of recursive way buildAutomaton operation